breadboard-ai/breadboard/packages/website/src/docs/visual-editor/components.md

 ![The Add a port button in the schema editor](/breadboard/static/images/using-the-visual-editor/add-a-port.png)

 > [!NOTE]
 > There are quite a few options for types supported within a port's schema.
-A very common one is `LLM Content`, which aligns with the [Gemini API Content](https://ai.google.dev/api/rest/v1/Content) and which is used in the components like the [Agent Kit's Specialist](../../kits/agents/#specialist).
+A very common one is `LLM Content`, which aligns with the [Gemini API Content type](https://ai.google.dev/api/rest/v1/Content) and which is used in the components like the [Agent Kit's Specialist](../../kits/agents/#specialist).
+The types we choose affect the inputs that are shown within the [Activity Pane](../activity-pane/) when a board is running.

 We can then change the title and type of our new port to be `Foo` and Number, respectively.
 After that we should see that the input component now has an additional port called `Foo`.